What does Scaled Agile Marketing mean?

 The Scrum Guide provides the most popular guidance for how to structure agile teams.
 “Small enough to remain nimble and large enough to complete significant work <…>.
-Fewer than three Development Team members decrease interaction and results in smaller productivity gains ….
+Fewer than three Development Team members decrease interaction and result in smaller productivity gains ….
 Having more than nine members requires too much coordination … too much complexity”.
 Amazon’s Jeff Bezos coined a more colorful variant – The Two Pizza Team.
 “If your team can’t be fed on two pizzas, then cut people.”
 That limits a task force to five to seven people, depending on their appetites.
 (The original comes from the world of developers, so might require some adaptation for the typical marketer’s appetite?).

 So, what if in order to encompass a large customer experience/journey one such team of up to 5-9 people isn’t enough?
 This can certainly happen if we’re talking about large businesses or products with dozens of marketers that focus just on one line of business or experience.
 Especially when we’re a very specialized marketing organization where in order to deliver the full experience we need more than a handful of people.

 Do we grow the team so that everybody that needs to work on the experience is on it?
-There’s a limit to the reasonable size of a team before communication and collaboration gets unwieldy and before team members start to lose themselves inside the team and don’t have the same sense of accountability, ownership and purpose anymore.
+There’s a limit to the reasonable size of a team before communication and collaboration get unwieldy and before team members start to lose themselves inside the team and don’t have the same sense of accountability, ownership and purpose anymore.

 The Agile Marketing Team of Teams

 When it is impossible to actually deliver the whole value with one team, the pattern most often used is to create an agile “Team of Teams”.
 What differentiates an “Agile Team Of Teams” from just a “Team of Teams”?
 The “Agile Team of Teams” applies intra-team Agile principles and practices to the inter-team challenge.
-In this context each team is similar to a single team member in the team-level agile practices.
-For example if team-level agile has a Daily Scrum practice, in the agile team-of-teams there’s a “Daily Scrum of Scrum” where each team is represented and together the teams figure out how best to work towards their common goal that cuts across the “Team of Teams”.
-If there’s a team-level “Sprint Planning” event there’s a somewhat comparable “Team of Teams” planning event where teams work together to figure out what they should focus on in the next timebox, what are the key integration points, risks, etc. This is an example of applying the same “Cadence with cross-domain Synchronization” principle at both the team and team-of-teams level.
+In this context, each team is similar to a single team member in team-level agile practices.
+For example, if team-level agile has a Daily Scrum practice, in the agile team-of-teams there’s a “Daily Scrum of Scrum” where each team is represented and together the teams figure out how best to work towards their common goal that cuts across the “Team of Teams”.
+If there’s a team-level “Sprint Planning” event there’s a somewhat comparable “Team of Teams” planning event where teams work together to figure out what they should focus on in the next timebox, what are the key integration points, risks, etc. This is an example of applying the same “Cadence with cross-domain Synchronization” principle at both the team and team-of-teams levels.
 Different frameworks have different perspectives about how to work at the team-of-teams level.
-For example Large Scale Scrum has a team-of-teams planning event every sprint with representatives of the different teams synchronizing before going off to plan their own sprints at the team level.
-Scaled Agile Framework prefers a less frequent but wider attended “Program Increment Planning” event that is also often called “Big Room Planning” because it means bringing the whole team-of-teams (Called an “Agile Release Train” or “Agile Marketing Train” adjusted to marketing) into one big room to synchronize on a cadence of every 8-12 weeks.
-Figuring out which approach is a better fit for your context is something you will need to figure out based on your reality – your market, your people, the amount of interdependence between teams, the level of distribution/co-location.
+For example, Large Scale Scrum has a team-of-teams planning event every sprint with representatives of the different teams synchronizing before going off to plan their own sprints at the team level.
+Scaled Agile Framework prefers a less frequent but wider attended “Program Increment Planning” event that is also often called “Big Room Planning” because it means bringing the whole team of teams (Called an “Agile Release Train” or “Agile Marketing Train” adjusted to marketing) into one big room to synchronize on a cadence of every 8-12 weeks.
+Figuring out which approach is a better fit for your context is something you will need to figure out based on your reality – your market, your people, the amount of interdependence between teams, and the level of distribution/co-location.
 This is actually one of the things I enjoy the most – helping an organization figure out what scaling approach makes sense for their context.

 Scaling Marketing Ownership